 There is also a strange claim that Rydderch Hael ‘gave’ the land to the Carruthers as a gift.
 This is quite simply not supported by any evidence, historical facts nor any level of common sense.

-To summarise, if either Birren or Burnswark hills were the site of Caer Ruthers, the former being considered the most likely due to its proximity to ‘Carruthers’, the ‘forts’ would both have existed before the reign of Rydderch Hael and in fact in place during the Roman occupation, who were there until 411 AD.
+To summarise, Birrens Hill was it seems, the site of Caer Ruthers due to its proximity to ‘Carruthers’, the ‘fort’ would both have existed before the reign of Rydderch Hael and in fact in place during the Roman occupation, who were there until 411 AD.

-This would put Rydderch Hael squarely outside the archaeological timescale of the fort being built by him or his followers, and far more likely to have been built, whatever the structure, by a local tribal leader of the Selgovae in the 2nd – 3rd century AD.
+This would put Rydderch Hael squarely outside the archaeological timescale of the fort being built by him or his followers, and far more likely to have been built, whatever the structure, by a local tribal leader of the Selgovae in the 2nd – 3rd century AD leading to the name of the lands, still in existance.

 Best wishes for the Easter season.